ntc-namwong/BADS7105/Homework 03/README.md

     data['File'] = f
     df = df.append(data, ignore_index = True)

-df.to_excel('Combined_File.xlsx')
+df.to_excel('Activites.xlsx')
 ```

 ### Labeling

 Purpose of this step is to label activities with some keywords.
 This is because the detail activites are diverse but they can be grouped into some keywords.
-For example, whether "ทำงาน", "เริ่มงาน" or "ทำงานต่อ", all of these can be described be wording "Work".
+For example, whether `ทำงาน`, `เริ่มงาน` or `ทำงานต่อ`, all of these can be described be wording `Work`.

 As of now, this step has been done manually in Microsoft Excel.
 This is room to improvement for this study because there might be some library in python to do text analytics and grouping long words into key words.